jessestricker/genpasswd/README.md

 OPTIONS:
     -h, --help               Print help information
-    -n, --length <LENGTH>    The length of the generated password -t, --type <TYPE>        The set of characters to choose from [default: ascii] [possible values: letters, digits, letters-digits, ascii]
+    -l, --length <LENGTH>    The length of each generated password -n, --count <COUNT>      The number of generated passwords [default: 1] -t, --type <TYPE>        The set of characters to choose from [default: ascii] [possible values: letters, digits, letters-digits, ascii]
-    -V, --version            Print version information
+    -v, --verbose            Write information about the generated passwords to `stderr` -V, --version            Print version information
 ```